decredcommunity/events/reports/20200708-virtual-training-academy-internet.md

 ## Overall experience

 I was invited to talk about blockchain technology and its use cases.
-I started with an introduction about why do we need blockchain technology, followed by a definition of blockchain, how it works, its history, hash functions, public vs private keys, consensus mechanism, types of blockchains and at the end I gave some blockchain use cases in different fields.
+I started with an introduction about why do we need blockchain technology, followed by a definition of blockchain, how it works, its history, hash functions, public vs private keys, consensus mechanism where I explained different types of consensus mechanisms and how Decred's hybrid PoW/PoS System work, different types of blockchains and at the end I gave some blockchain use cases in different fields.

 The presentation took one hour, plus half an hour of Q&A.